Wooper-Melody/Melody-Docs/content/index.md

 ---
-title: Welcome to Quartz
+title: Melody
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.

-# hola
+"Discover more.
+Listen better."

+Welcome to the official documentation of Melody App